fatmac78/emccd_simulator/README.md

 ![plot](./images/example_100gain_sim.png)

 The above simulation method `simulate_stack_spark` flattens the data in order to speed up the simulation, returning flattened output pixel data.
-If the format is output frames is required, a slower non-parallelized `image_shift_out` method may be used that simulates individual frames passing through the EMCCD
+If the format of the output frames is required to be preserved, a slower non-parallelized `image_shift_out` method may be used that simulates individual frames passing through the EMCCD